List of Sunday Night Football results (1987–2005): 1991 NFL season

+Weeks 1–8 aired on TNT, and all other games aired on ESPN.

-1992
+1992 NFL season

+Weeks 1–9 aired on TNT, and all other games aired on ESPN.

-1993
+1993 NFL season

 The January 2 game between the Houston Oilers and New York Jets is best remembered for an incident near halftime when Oilers defensive coordinator Buddy Ryan punched offensive coordinator Kevin Gilbride.

+Weeks 1–9 aired on TNT, and all other games aired on ESPN.